SumoLogic/sumologic-documentation/blog-service/2024-02-29-platform-services.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-We’re excited to announce the release of threat intelligence indicators.
+We’re excited to announce a new way to use threat intelligence in Sumo Logic. *Threat intelligence*, often abbreviated as threat intel, is information that helps you prevent or mitigate cyber attacks. *Threat intelligence indicators* are individual data points about threats that are gathered from external sources about various entities such as host names, file hashes, IP addresses, and other known targets for compromise.
+You can import files containing threat intelligence indicators directly into Sumo Logic to aid in security analysis.

 To see threat intelligence indicators, go to **Manage Data > Logs > Threat Intelligence**.

 <img src={useBaseUrl('img/platform-services/threat-intelligence-tab-example.png')} alt="Threat Intelligence tab" style={{border: '1px solid gray'}} width="800" />

-Threat intelligence, often abbreviated as threat intel, is information that helps you prevent or mitigate cyber attacks.
-Threat intelligence indicators are individual data points about threats that are gathered from external sources about various entities such as host names, file hashes, IP addresses, and other known targets for compromise.
-You can import files containing threat intelligence indicators directly into Sumo Logic to aid in security analysis.

 Once you ingest indicators and they appear on the Threat Intelligence tab, you can use them to search logs for threats.

 [Learn more](/docs/platform-services/threat-intelligence-indicators).